Todd Graham: Hawaii

 Graham's second season started much like his first: a slow start saw only one win over FCS school Portland State, and two losses to Pac-12 schools UCLA and Oregon State, with the defense allowing over 30 points in each game.
 However, over the next three games, Hawaii's defense only gave up an average of 21 points; despite losing to defending Mountain West champion San Jose State on the final play of a 17–13 defeat, the Rainbow Warriors rebounded with a dominant performance against former WAC foe New Mexico State, winning 41–21.
 The next week saw Graham nab a second signature win on homecoming night, a 27–24 upset of 18th-ranked Fresno State, marking the third time Hawaii had beaten a ranked Bulldogs team, and the first win over a ranked team since 2010.
 It additionally was the first home win over the Bulldogs for the first time since 2007, ending a six-game losing streak.
 Despite finishing with a 6–7 record, the team reclaimed the Paniolo Trophy, doing so with a 38–14 victory over Wyoming, the team's first win in Laramie since 1991.
 It also secured a second consecutive postseason appearance in the Hawaii Bowl, and a program-record fourth straight bowl game against Memphis as a conditionally-eligible team after the NCAA added an extra bowl game to accommodate all deserving teams.
+Graham opted out of the game a day before it was to be played, alleging COVID-19 concerns.

 After the 2021 season, multiple Hawaii players alleged mistreatment by Graham.
 One player said, "Graham has killed our love and passion of football."
 This led to numerous Hawaii players entering the transfer portal, including his son, Michael Graham.
 The curiosity over the transfers even led to a meeting by the Hawaii State Senate inquiring about the issue on January 7, 2022.
-The meeting included a group of players and family testifying, with numerous accounts criticizing Graham and his conduct, with one account involving him calling a player playing the ukelele as "f---ing annoying" while calling Hawaii a "third world country" for not having Dr Pepper in the vending machines.
+The meeting included a group of players and family testifying, with numerous accounts criticizing Graham and his conduct.
+The allegations included such enormities as him saying those playing the ukulele were "fucking annoying", describing players as "porch monkeys" and "pineapple pickers", and calling Hawaii a "third world country" for not having Dr Pepper in the vending machines.

 Graham resigned from Hawaii on January 14, 2022, having completed his second year of a five-year contract and an 11–11 record amidst controversy of mistreatment of players.
 In a statement, Graham said his resignation was "what [was] best" for himself, his family, and his health.